Learn how to make resin keychains with this easy to follow tutorial that includes glitter, alcohol inks, vinyl and more!

 For the next DIY letter keychain, I added a few drops of alcohol ink into the epoxy and stirred it in.

 Then I added a little bit of chunky glitter to the mixing cup and stirred them in.

 Then I poured that mixture to fill in another backwards letter.

 I had a little bit left of each of the previous two mixtures so I mixed them together!
 Why not??
 There is no right or wrong way of making custom keychains or necklaces!

 It was enough to fill another letter mold and pretty cool looking!

-I ran the heat gun over them and left those alone to dry over night too.
+I ran the heat gun over them and left those alone to dry overnight on a level surface too.

 Removing Resin Keychains From the Molds

 Once they’ve dried overnight, it’s time to remove the hardened epoxy resin keychains from the molds.